davidorban/netsocbook/en/BitGadaa.md

 How about scaling to millions?
 How about people who don't know each other and can not be expected to trust each other?
 To go beyond consensus as a social process among people deciding by the shade, and scale to millions of people in a trustworthy manner, we need *consensus algorithms*.

 The consensus problem in computer science has been studied for decades.
-The first practical solution came in the form of a peer-to-peer currency when Satoshi Nakamoto introduced the *blockchain*, applying clever mathematics to solve a fundamental problem.
+The first practical solution came in the form of a peer-to-peer currency when Satoshi Nakamoto introduced the *blockchain*, in 2008, applying clever mathematics to solve a fundamental problem.

 The blockchain is nothing more than a public ledger - only digital.
 It is not that different from a record of Rai stones or the evolution of the Gadaa process over time as told by oral historians.
 No single entity can change what happened in the past and a consensus is required to change the future.